Dolores del Río: Public image and character

+Relationships

-She married Jaime Martínez del Río in 1921.
+Del Río married Jaime Martínez del Río in 1921.
 Her marriage ended in 1928.
 The differences between the couple emerged after settling in Hollywood.
 In Mexico she had been the wife of Jaime Martinez del Río, but in Hollywood Jaime became husband of a movie star.
 The trauma of a miscarriage added to the marital difficulties and del Río was advised not to have children.
 After a brief separation, Dolores filed for divorce.
 Six months later, she received news that Jaime had died in Germany.

 In 1930, del Río met Cedric Gibbons, an art director at Metro-Goldwyn-Mayer and one of the most influential men in Hollywood, at a party at Hearst Castle.
 The couple began a romance and finally married on August 6, 1930.
 The del Rio-Gibbons were one of the most famous couples of Hollywood in the early thirties.
 They organized 'Sunday brunches' in their Art Deco house at 757 Kingman Avenue in the Rustic Canyon neighborhood of Pacific Palisades.
-Many celebrities would attend and play tennis or swim in the pool including Marlene Dietrich, Greta Garbo, and Cary Grant.
+Many celebrities would attend and play tennis or swim in the pool including Marlene Dietrich, Greta Garbo, Gary Cooper and Cary Grant.
 The couple divorced in 1941.
+Del Río alleged before the judge in her divorce that her relationship with her husband had become cold and distant due to their work commitments.

 In 1949 she met the American millionaire Lewis A. Riley in Acapulco.
 Riley was known in the Hollywood cinema in the forties for being a member of the Hollywood Canteen, an organization created by movie stars to support relief efforts in World War II.
 At that time Riley was engaged in a torrid affair with Bette Davis.
 Del Río and Riley started a romance.
 In 1959, the couple married in New York after ten years of relationship.
 They remained together until her death in 1983.

-Regardless of her marriages, at different times in her life, she was romantically linked with actor Errol Flynn, filmmaker John Farrow, writer Erich Maria Remarque, film producer Archibaldo Burns, and actor Tito Junco.
+Regardless of her marriages, at different times in her life some attribute romances with actor Errol Flynn, filmmaker John Farrow, writer Erich Maria Remarque, film producer Archibaldo Burns, and actor Tito Junco.

 Mexican filmmaker Emilio Fernández was one of her admirers.
-He said that he had appeared as an extra in several films of Dolores in Hollywood just to be near her.
+He said that he had appeared as an extra in several films of del Río in Hollywood just to be near her.
 The beauty and elegance of del Río had impressed him deeply.
 Fernández said: "I fell in love with her, but she always ignored me.
-I adored her... really I adored her."
+I adored her ... really I adored her."